-Your information will be shared internally for the purposes of the recruitment exercise.
+Your information will be shared internally within the IRC Network for the purposes of the recruitment exercise.
 This includes members of the HR and recruitment team, interviewers involved in the recruitment process, managers in the business area with a vacancy, IT staff if access to the data is necessary for the performance of their roles.
 Systems that may include this type of information include time keeping, emergency response and business continuity and HRIS.